 This guide will help you quickly get the web portion of stackd.io running behind either Apache or Nginx.
-You should've already worked through the Quick Start Guide before running through the steps below.
-As with the quick-start, our focus is not entirely on building out a production-ready system, but merely helping you quickly get a system stood up to become familiar with stackd.io.
+You should've already worked through this manual install guide before running through the steps below.
+As with this guide, our focus is not entirely on building out a production-ready system, but merely helping you quickly get a system stood up to become familiar with stackd.io.
 Once you understand how it works, then we can start hardening the system for production use.